weavolutionmage/drachenwald/offices/archery-thrown-marshal/index.md

 toc_label: Contents
 ---

-__Too long; didn't read:__ Marshal's handbooks, report forms, and links to equipment and scoresheets for archery rounds.
+__Too long; didn't read:__ Marshal's handbooks, report forms, links to equipment,  scoresheets for archery rounds, and Drachenwald Company of Archers.
 Marshal contacts at bottom of the page.
 {: .notice--primary}

 Drachenwald offers many opportunities to practice the important medieval skill of archery and to take part in competitions.